uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

 This Windows Filtering Platform callout driver acts as part of the bridge between the TCP/IP stack on Windows and the Bluetooth stack.
 The driver's binary is IPv6ToBle.sys.
 The driver is designed to either filter traffic destined for a device in the BLE network, if it is running on a border router device, or it is designed to catch all outbound traffic for the nodes running in the BLE network.

-> [!NOTE]
-> Source code for this project is best viewed in Visual Studio, as line endings and indentation are sometimes thrown off by Git converting line endings if you view it in the browser.
+**Note** Source code for this project is best viewed in Visual Studio, as line endings and indentation are sometimes thrown off by Git converting line endings if you view it in the browser.

 For detailed information about this driver, see the ReadMe.txt file in the `IPv6ToBle.sys` directory.